What Is Deemed Export [Complete Guide]

 Bellow mentioned all supplies are also considered as deemed export.

-A deemed export is not Zero-rated supplies by default, unlike the regular exports.
+A deemed export is not Zero-rated supplies by default, unlike regular exports.

 Hence all supplies notified as a supply for deemed export will be subject to levy of taxes i.e. such supplies can be made on payment of tax and cannot be supplied under a bond/LUT.